-Green milkweed is a host plant for Monarch butterflies.
+Green Milkweed is a host plant for Monarch butterflies.
 It also is a good nectar source.
 It can be found growing is various soils, rich or poor.
 It requires little water once established and needs full sun.
 It is more tolerant of deep, rich soils and moisture than Antelope Horn Milkweed ( Asclepias asperula).

 AT A GLANCE